Yes we’re in that Jeep!

 Easy to Understand and to Apply

-The Model’s is very basic and simplistic as you will discover like hundreds of others before you, “I already know these concepts and processes.
-I experience them subconsciously every day.”
-It begs the question, “Why haven’t I already used what is so basic, already known and experienced to implement the changes I want in my organization?”
+The Model’s is so basic and simplistic you will discover like hundreds of others before you, “I already know these concepts and processes.
+I experience them every day.”
+It begs the question for you, “Why haven’t I used what is so basic, already known and experienced to implement the changes I want in my organization?”

-In this “Facility Turnaround” local management initiated a series of highly unusual and unorthodox actions in an attempt to save a long failing facility already planned for future closure.
-In only 14 months these locally driven actions transformed a “Complete Loser” into a “Superstar Facility” regularly outperforming its 25 “sister” facilities in operational performance.
+In this “Facility Turnaround” local management initiated a series of highly unusual and unorthodox actions in an attempt to save a long failing facility from a planned future closure.
+In a period of only 14 months, the locally driven actions transformed an antiquated “Complete Loser” into a “Superstar Facility” regularly outperforming month after month its 25 “sister” facilities in operational performance.

-This DIY Implementation was achieved with no outside resources, no new equipment, no new technology, and no increase in budgeted spending.
-The achievement was accomplished by the same workforce, for the same customers, produceing the same products, and at the same volume.
-The unexpected exceptional results seemingly occurred overnight.
-The achievement seemed to be an impossibility to those outside of the facility.
-It raised the immediate question, “Where’s the cause and effect?
+This DIY Local Implementation was achieved with no outside resources, no new equipment, no new technology, and no increase in budgeted spending.
+The achievement was accomplished by the same workforce, for the same customers, producing the same products, and at the same volume.
+The unexpected exceptional results occurred seemingly overnight.
+This achievement was so dramatic it seemed an impossibility to those outside of the facility raising an immediate question, “Where is the cause and effect?
 Nothing has changed!”

-The Facility’s overnight success literally “Stunned” Corporate Management and created immediate assumptions, “There’s either some major flaw in the system or facility must be cooking its books!”
-A prompt formal coporate audit proved otherwise and the facility quietly continued to deliver each month ever higher levels of improved performance.
+The Facility’s seemingly impossible overnight success literally “Stunned” Corporate Management and created immediate assumptions, “There’s either some major flaw in the measuring system or the facility is cooking its books!”
+A prompt formal coporate audit found both assumptions to be wrong and the facility quietly continued to deliver each month ever higher levels of improved performance.

 Over the next few months Corporate Management finally realized the facility had indeed changed significantly.
-The facility had changed in two aspects these corporate leaders had never considered before.
+The facility had changed in two aspects the corporate leaders had never really considered before.
 The changes were in employee behavior and in utilizing “Best in Practice” processes.
-The Facility Changed Its People and Its Process in How Work is to Be Performed.
+They discovered, the facility changed “its People and its Processes” in how work is to be performed.

-Senior Management realized the potential value of similar changes across all its facilities.
-The facility was formally designated as “The Model” for others to follow and wasgiven the task of developing and sharing its new processes and lessons learned.
-The facility for the first time paused to consider, “How did our past actions cause such dramatic and ongoing change and imporvement?”
+The facility was formally designated as “The Model Facility” for others to follow and was assigned the task of developing and sharing its new processes and lessons learned.
+It was the first time local managment paused to consider, “How did our past actions cause such dramatic and ongoing change and improvement?”

-The underlying logic seemed so elemental.
-The workforce became “self-driven” to seek change and improvement and used the best processes known for improving performance.
-Those “early actions taken” in initiating the change effort created a compounding effect of applying natural human behaviors with highly effective work processes.
+The underlying logic was so elemental as the workforce became “self-driven” to seek change and improvement and used the best processes known for improving performance.
+Those “early actions taken” initiating the change effort created a compounding effect of applying natural human behaviors with highly effective work processes.

-Those “early actions taken” had formed a foundation of “key elements” to develop, reinforce, and support ongoing change.
-These early actions were not theoretically nor conceptually new concepts or approaches.
-They applied good common sense, simple logic, and basic human nature.
+Those “early actions taken” had formed a foundation of “Key Elements” to develop, reinforce, and support ongoing change.
+Those early actions were not theoretically nor conceptually new concepts or approaches.
+They simply applied good common sense, simple logic, and basic human nature.

 A Change Model As Effective Today as It Was in 1999